 Peppercorns can take up to 45 days to germinate!

 Planting Instructions: Black pepper requires rich soil, plenty of water, humid conditions, and partial shade.
 Plant seeds indoors ½" deep.
-For proper germination the seeds must be kept damp and remain at 50% humidity or higher and 75 to 85 degrees fahrenheit.
-After seeds have germinated, keep soil moist and from drying out.
-Transplant in larger pots as seedling grows.
+For proper germination, the seeds must be kept damp and at 50% humidity or higher, with temperatures between 75 and 85 degrees Fahrenheit.
+After seeds have germinated, keep the soil moist and from drying out.
+Transplant into larger pots as the seedling grows.